One Man Band (unfinished film): 2. Swinging London

 The longest segment of the film (9 mins) has a bowler-hatted reporter (Tim Brooke-Taylor) wandering through "Swinging London", searching for Carnaby Street with limited success.
 Most of the supporting roles are played by Welles in a variety of disguises: a British policeman, an old lady selling "dirty postcards", a Chinaman luring customers into a strip club, and the omnipresent one-man band.
 The song "One Man Band" was written by Bill Oddie (who had joined Brooke-Taylor and Garden for the second season of the TV sketch series Broaden Your Mind).
 Garden appears briefly as a rude workman and as a Morris dancer.
 This segment is noteworthy for what reviewers have called its "Pythonesque" style - which is significant as it was filmed before Monty Python's Flying Circus first aired in October 1969.
-A shortened, not restored version of Swinging London appeared in the documentary Orson Welles: One-Man Band on the 2005 Criterion DVD of F for Fake.

 3. Four Clubmen

-Apart from Welles' introduction, the soundtrack has been lost for this segment.
+Apart from Welles' introduction, the soundtrack has been lost for this segment, though the script still exists.
 It is set in a London club in which Welles plays four different members, all under heavy make-up, plus a noisy waiter who drops things.